shenef/Boktai-Speedrunning/src/zoktai/any.md

 Put all stat points into STRG.

 Use no element to kill the Yellow Slimes, they have high elemental resistances.
-Refill health to at least 80%.
+Refill health on the Yellow Slime corpses as they die, so that you can pick up a ![][icon_power_nut] Power Nut if one drops.
 Go ↖️ to push a block, then **TURN OFF SUNLIGHT** before proceeding through the ↗️ exit, or Solar Wind will kill you.

 Light the torch with ![][icon_flame] Flame and proceed.

 During the dialog, choose the first option.
-Backtrack to go outside, then proceed down the stairs.
+Backtrack to go outside, then refill health before proceeding down the stairs.

 Extinguish the flame with ![][icon_frost] Frost to proceed.
 Push the block, then proceed through the ↖️ exit.

 Use ![][icon_flame] Flame to melt the blocks.
-Open the top chest for a ![][icon_power_nut] Power Nut.
+If you did not get a random drop from the Yellow Slimes, open the top chest for a ![][icon_power_nut] Power Nut.

 Use ![][icon_frost] Frost to make the floating block fall, then refill life/energy to 100% on the skylight.